-You cannot get the COVID-19 vaccines within 2 weeks (before or after) of receiving any other vaccine, including flu shots.
-So plan to get your flu vaccine right away if you aren't currently eligible for the COVID-19 vaccine.
+You cannot get the COVID-19 vaccines within 2 weeks (before or after) of receiving any other vaccine.

 To receive information about vaccine availability via email, sign up here: www.VoiceOfVashon.org/alertsignup

-VashonBePrepared continues to support the three providers who are approved by the state to do vaccinations on Vashon.
-They are Vashon Pharmacy, Sea Mar at Sunrise Ridge, and Vashon Natural Medicine.
-The Emergency Operations Center (EOC) recommends that you check the following four websites to see if there is updated information beyond what we compile in these Situation Reports, which are published Tuesday and Friday.
+The Emergency Operations Center (EOC) recommends that you check the following four websites to see if there is updated information about local vaccination opportunities, beyond what we compile in these Situation Reports which are published on Tuesdays and Fridays.

 CDC frequently asked Questions and Answers about COVID-19 vaccinations can be found at https://www.cdc.gov/coronavirus/2019-ncov/vaccines/faq.html

-Vashon Pharmacy COVID-19 vaccination site, January 2021.
-Photos by Michelle Bates
+Vashon Pharmacy COVID-19 vaccination site, March 2021.
+Photos by Rick Wallace